Main Pages

 How do we create a sustainable and resilient city in 2050?

-Newcastle upon Tyne has changed beyond all recognition over the last 40 years and is still changing fast.
+The city of Newcastle upon Tyne has changed beyond all recognition over the last forty years and is still changing fast.
 In 2010 Forum for the Future ranked Newcastle as the most sustainable of the UK’s twenty largest cities for the second year running (see Sustainable Cities Index).
 Is this an accolade we should attempt to retain?
 What can we do to ensure that Newcastle is better in 2050 than it is today?
-A group of engineers each presented their answers to these questions to a public audience and then discussed and adapted their ideas.
+How do we create a sustainable and resilient city for the future?
+A group of four engineers each presented their answers to these questions and then discussed and adapted their ideas with a public audience.

 Mark Wilkinson, Newcastle University